TandurasPub/TandurasPub/README.md

 This page was made recently just to host some small apps I made for friends, but will end up having some more interesting stuff at some point.

+Currently working on some database piping and various hosting certifications.